Syllable: Body

 In some traditional descriptions of certain languages such as Cree and Ojibwe, the syllable is considered left-branching, i.e. onset and nucleus group below a higher-level unit, called a "body" or "core".
 This contrasts with the coda.

 Rime

 The rime or rhyme of a syllable consists of a nucleus and an optional coda.
 It is the part of the syllable used in most poetic rhymes, and the part that is lengthened or stressed when a person elongates or stresses a word in speech.

 The rime is usually the portion of a syllable from the first vowel to the end.
 For example, /æt/ is the rime of all of the words at, sat, and flat.
-However, the nucleus does not necessarily need to be a vowel in some languages.
+However, the nucleus does not necessarily need to be a vowel in some languages, such as English.
 For instance, the rime of the second syllables of the words bottle and fiddle is just /l/, a liquid consonant.